lwhiteley/eslint-output/README.md

 ```
 NB:

-It is optional to also specify configs for the
+- It is optional to also specify configs for the
 eslint cliengine using the config property http://eslint.org/docs/developer-guide/nodejs-api#cliengine.
-However it is recommended you use the `.eslintrc`
+However, it is recommended that you use the `.eslintrc`
+- file paths are relative to the current working directory

 ## Notes
 - pull requests are welcome